By Amy Gorin, MS, RDN

 And when you're feeling down, I've got a handful of easy activities that will boost your mood almost instantly, plus one of my favorite childhood recipes that's sure to put a smile on your face during coronavirus isolation.
 So relax, take a deep breath, and start reading.

-Why It's OK to Feel Grief and a Sense of Loss Right Now
+Why It's OK to Feel a Sense of Loss

 Right now, while you shelter in place and practice social distancing, there are lots of big-picture losses to be grieving over.
 And while we can't ignore the endless worry in the pit of our stomachs, each and every one of us needs to honor how the pandemic is affecting us on a day-to-day level.